kyr0/cross-llm/README.md

 </span>

-> Use every LLM in every environment with one simple API.
-Works in Node.js/Bun/Deno, Service Workers, Web Extensions, PWAs.
+> Use LLM and Vector Embedding APIs on the web platform.
+Uses standard `fetch()` and thus runs everywhere, including in Service Workers.

 ## 🌟 Features

 The most simple API to use LLMs.
 It can hardly be easier than **1 function call** 😉

+> And what's bes?

 AI models _currently_ supported:
 -  ✅ **OpenAI**: Any OpenAI LLM, including GPT-4 and newer models.